Leaking is not normal with Freemie Cups. This post covers why your cups might leak.

-Leaking is definitely not normal with the cups.
-Your warranty covers any manufacturer defects that should arise within 60 days of purchase, but beyond that is likely due to a misuse of the product.
+Although it’s rare, a defect can happen and your warranty covers any manufacturer defects that should arise within 60 days of purchase.
+After this, leaking is likely due to incorrect use or care of the product.
 This most often occurs when:

-- The hard cup parts have not been boiled for the recommended 10 minutes
+- The hard cup parts were not boiled for the recommended 10 minutes

 - The parts were steamed (microwave bag, dishwasher, bottle sterilizer)

-- Abrasives were used (bottle brushes) or other damage has occurred
+- Abrasives such as bottle brushes or scrub pads were used, or other damage has occurred

 - The parts were stored in the fridge

 Boiling the parts is important for two reasons: